Relational Wisdom for Every Setting!

 One of the best tools for introducing others to RW is the RW360 Smartphone App, which you can use during a conversation to explain the key principles of relational wisdom.
 If you’re not sure of someone’s worldview, you can begin with the values-based version of the app.
 When you sense an openness in the other person, you could switch to the faith-based version and explain how Jesus empowers your application of these principles.
 At the end of the conversation, ask if the person would like to have the app.
 If so, use the “Share App with a Friend” button to send the app to them so they can dig deeper into these life-changing principles … and eventually encounter the gospel itself when they open the faith-based version.

 Finally, if you want to introduce even more people to relational wisdom, you could become an RW Training Representative or a Certified RW Instructor.
 This requires the completion of an online training program in relational wisdom, emotional intelligence, educational methodology and promotion/marketing (details here).
-Once certified, you can use all of RW360’s training resources (study guides, PowerPoint, videos, promotional materials, etc.) to market and deliver live training in relational wisdom in a wide variety of Christian and secular settings.
+Once certified, you can use all of RW360’s training resources (study guides, PowerPoint, videos, promotional materials, etc.) to take relational wisdom training into a wide variety of Christian and secular settings (see RW and Evangelism).

 2. Training Your Staff in a Business, School or Other Organization